The Phantom (horse): Comeback from injury

-In the spring of 1993 The Phantom returned to racing as an eight-year-old trained by Noel Eales and immediately won the Group Three Trust Bank Central Stakes over 1600m at Wanganui.
+In the spring of 1993 The Phantom returned to racing as an eight-year-old trained by Noel Eales and immediately won the Group Three Trust Bank Central Stakes over 1600 m at Wanganui.
 Later in the same campaign, after finishing third in the Caulfield Cup, The Phantom won the Mackinnon Stakes.

 He started in the 1993 Melbourne Cup but did not favour the rain affected track and jockey Jimmy Cassidy said "he was travelling like a beaten horse even early in the race".
 He was placed eighth behind Vintage Crop, Te Akau Nick and Mercator.

 He reappeared in the new year to win the Cambridge Stud International Stakes from Ligeiro and Gaytrice.

 He also won the 1993–1994 New Zealand Horse of the Year Award.

 The Phantom returned to Australia for a final campaign, as a nine-year-old, in the autumn of 1995 but was unable to recapture his best form.

 Family

-The Phantom, a gelding by Noble Bijou out of The Fantasy, was a member of one of New Zealand's best-known Thoroughbred families bred by A.G, K.J., M.C., and P.R.
-Dennis (the Dennis brothers).
+The Phantom, a gelding by Noble Bijou out of The Fantasy, was a member of one of New Zealand's best-known Thoroughbred families bred by A.G (Tony), K.J.
+(Joe), M.C.
+(Martin), and P.R.
+(Ray) Dennis (the Dennis brothers).
 This family features a number of horses whose names begin with 'The', including: